arthurborgesdev/arthurborgesdev/README.md

 ## Current activities

-Right now I'm improving my abilities as a Software Engineer/Prompt Engineer.
+Right now I'm improving my abilities as a Full-stack software developer with React.js/Next.js/Node.js.
 When I'm not working or studying related technologies I like to spend time with my family and play video games!
+(Like Final Fantasy Tatics Advance)

 ## Misc

 I love almost all kinds of music.
 When I had the time, I will for sure spend time learning and mastering the Melodica!

-One of my side projects is a small chiptune synthesizer: water-boatman!
+One of my side projects is to study/play with gbdev.io platform!

 ## Stats